-At February 18, 2013, our portfolio consisted of 82 properties:
+At February 28, 2014, our portfolio consisted of 114 properties:

-- 30 general acute care hospitals;
+- 51 general acute care hospitals;

-- 26 long-term acute care hospitals;
+- 24 long-term acute care hospitals;

-- 18 inpatient rehabilitation hospitals;
+- 31 inpatient rehabilitation hospitals;

-- · two medical office buildings; and
+- · 2 medical office buildings; and

-- · six wellness centers.
+- 6 wellness centers.

-At February 18, 2013, 69 of our facilities were leased to 23 tenants, five were under development, and the remaining assets are in the form of first mortgage loans to three operators.
-Four of our facilities are subject to long-term ground leases.
-All of our investments are currently located in the United States.
+At February 28, 2014, we owned 105 facilities, 90 of which were in operation and leased to 24 tenants, and 15 of which were under development.
+The remaining nine assets were in the form of first mortgage loans to four operators.
+Two of the facilities we own were subject to long-term ground leases.
+The non-owned facilities on which we have made mortgage loans consisted of four general acute care facilities, two long-term acute care hospitals, and three inpatient rehabilitation hospitals.
+Our investments are located in the United States and Europe.